Naval Blockade of Reval (1726): The British account

-In 1727, a new British squadron commanded by Sir John Norris came to Copenhagen on 12 May as a precaution against possible aggression by Russia, but the reason for this deployment disappeared with the death of the Czarina later that month.
+In 1727, a new British squadron commanded by Sir John Norris came to Copenhagen on 12 May as a precaution against possible aggression by Russia.
+Still, the reason for this deployment disappeared with the death of the Czarina later that month.

 The Danish account

 The end of the Great Northern War meant the end of nearly 200 years Danish-Swedish rivalry for the control of the Baltic.
-A third naval power, Russia, with borders on the Baltic, now became a player.
-Nearly 13 years of war had taken its toll on both the navy and the Danish national treasury.
+A third naval power, Russia, with borders on the Baltic, became a player.
+Nearly 13 years of war had taken its toll on the navy and the Danish national treasury.
 In 1725 many of the Danish fleet's ships-of-the-line were laid up by order of the Danish Admiralty, as it was perceived that all danger of war had receded.